 Susanoo no Mikato: The Sea God of the Izumo Cycle

 There are many tales of the trickster god Susanoo, who was ruler of the seas.
-After his behaviour with Amaterasu, Susano was banished from heaven, returning to Izumo.
+After his behaviour with Amaterasu, Susanoo was banished from heaven, returning to Izumo.
 He rescued a beautiful princess, Kushiinada Hime, from an eight headed serpent known as Yamata no Orochi.
-His marriage to the princess meant his child, Okuninishi, became the ruler of Izumo, long before the arrival of the Amaterasu’s descendants.
+His marriage to the princess meant his child, Okuninushi, became the ruler of Izumo, long before the arrival of the Amaterasu’s descendants.
 When the sun Goddess requested that Izumo be ruled by descendants of celestial gods, rather than earthly gods, her grandson was given sacred rice and told to grow crops and worship the gods of heaven.
 He married the god of the mountain, with one of their three sons becoming the father of the first legendary emperor, Jimmu, who moved Japan from the age of Gods to the historical age.